What is the Register of Registrable Controllers (RORC)?

 Updating RORC information with ACRA

-If there are changes to the RORC information of your entity, you must first update the information on your Register of Registrable Controllers (RORC) maintained at your registered office address or at the address of your appointed registered filing agent (RFA).
+If there are changes to the RORC of your entity, you must first update the information in your RORC maintained at your registered office address or at the address of your appointed Corporate Service Provider.
 Following which, you must lodge the updates with ACRA’s Central Register of Controllers within two business days.
+The update can be lodged via Bizfile using the “Update Register of Registrable Controllers” eService.
+Alternatively, you may also wish to instruct your Corporate Service Provider to perform this lodgment with ACRA.

 There is no fee required for this transaction.